origamiicore/origamits/README.md

 ## Plugins

-OrigamiTs is currently extended with the following plugins.
+OrigamiCore is currently extended with the following plugins.
 Instructions on how to use them in your own application are linked below.

 | Plugin | README |